 When the canopy is sufficient, the water is turned off, and the vine starts to concentrate on developing its fruit instead of its vegetative growth.
 The vines are still measured twice weekly because they are sensitive little darlings, and even during ‘water off’ may for instance need to have ‘water on’ whilst flowering to ensure fruit set, and may need a safety watering on exceptionally hot days.

-Once the vines have accepted that they need to look after their babies, and give up their extravagant canopy lifestyle, the inspectors start authorising water again – in small doses at first, just to make sure the vines don’t go off the rails.
+Once the vines have accepted that they need to begin looking after their fruit, and give up their extravagant canopy lifestyle, the inspectors start authorising water again – in small doses at first, just to make sure the vines don’t go off the rails.
 Once they have shown that they can behave responsibly, they are fully re-hydrated.
 We then keep cycling them through the vegetative and reproductive stages so that they can create carbohydrates which ripen and lignify the canes.
-They then sends ripe tannin signals to the grapes, which not only ripens the grapes, but the seeds inside them too :)
+They then send ripe tannin signals to the grapes, which not only ripens the grapes, but the seeds inside them too.

-By this time the inspectors are collecting bunches of grapes for bucket tests.
-Bunches are weighed so that we get an approximate idea of our potential crop, and the grapes are crushed and the juice tasted for colour and flavour.
+At this point in the year the grapes are now ready for their bunch samples and the vineyard inspectors begin going through each vineyard collecting samples.
+Bunches are weighed so that we get an approximate idea of our potential crop, then the grapes are crushed and the juice tasted for colour and flavour.
 At this stage the grapes usually have a rapidly accelerating sugar level whilst the all-essential flavour level lags behind.
-Sugar levels depend on heat but flavour levels depend on time, so we apply lots of water so that we can dilute the sugar level until the flavour level catches up.
-We are looking for that intensity of flavour which, in the winery, becomes the Marquis Fruit Weight™ the velvet glove of fruit which coats your tongue) which is the trade mark of our wines.
+Sugar levels depend on heat, but flavour levels depend on time, so we apply a lot of water to dilute the sugar level until the flavour level catches up.
+We're looking for that intensity of flavour measured by the Marquis Fruit Weight™.

-We then apply Sparky's After Harvest Watering Programme to the vineyards for the next few weeks until the leaves completely fall off.
+We then apply our Harvest Watering Programme to the vineyards for the next few weeks until the leaves completely fall off.
 This enables the vines to store carbohydrates for the next season, and to send their roots deeper into the ground.
-So in autumn, after harvest, our vines stand out – they are the ones with plenty of growth.
+So in autumn, after harvest, our vines stand out – they're the ones with plenty of growth.

-Pruning takes place in the winter and then… bud burst begins and we do it all over again.
+Pruning takes place in the winter and then… bud burst begins in spring and we do it all over again!